hilarioxprt/Big-Data-and-cloud-computing/README.md

 - hilarioxprt — repository owner

 License & Data
-- Data in the notebook is noted as Crown Copyright (Open Government Licence v3.0).
+- Data in the notebook is Crown Copyright (Open Government Licence v3.0).
 - Do not commit large datasets to this repository; use external storage for large files.